salesforce/sfdx-lwc-jest/README.md

 Run Jest against Lightning web components in a Salesforce DX workspace environment.

+:warning::warning::warning:This package, `@salesforce/lwc-jest`, has been renamed to `@salesforce/sfdx-lwc-jest`.
+Please update your projects to reference `@salesforce/sfdx-lwc-jest`.
+There are no functional changes, this is only the name change. `@salesforce/lwc-jest` will continue to be updated through the Winter '20 release, then development and releases will only happen against `@salesforce/sfdx-lwc-jest`.:warning::warning::warning:

 ## Master vs. Prerelease

 To test your components against Salesforce production instances, use the master branch.
 The latest release off of this branch is tagged with the npm dist-tag of `latest`.